 Yokohama Landmark Tower

 Yokohama Landmark Tower is part of the Yokohama City's Minato Mirai 21 waterfront redevelopment.
-It is the tallest habitable building in Japan (295.8 meters).
+It was the tallest habitable building in Japan (295.8 meters) upon completion.
 Its construction began on March 20, 1990 and the aptly named building was completed on July 14, 1993.
 While some towers are light ethereal things with little substance, this tower should only be introduced as the world's most manly tower.

 The observation floor of the Yokohama Landmark Tower is 273 meters above the ground.
 The second fastest elevators in the world transfer tourists up and down the tower.
 On average, the elevators pass one floor per second and have a top speed of 750 meters a minute.